 Karolos Seeger is a partner in the firm’s White Collar & Regulatory Defense Group and International Dispute Resolution Group, based in the London office.
 He is also a member of the firm’s Management Committee.
 His practice focuses on white collar crime and internal investigations, in particular regarding compliance with corrupt practices legislation, conducting compliance assessments and creating and implementing appropriate compliance programmes and procedures.
 Mr. Seeger also advises clients on a wide range of specific sanctions issues and has experience in complex litigation and international arbitration matters.

 Mr. Seeger has deep experience in the field of internal investigations, compliance advice and white collar crime, as well as in a variety of English High Court and international arbitration matters in a wide range of sectors.
-He serves as an officer on the International Bar Association’s Business Crime Committee and is ranked as a leading individual for Regulatory Investigations and Corporate Crime by The Legal 500 UK (2021), where he receives praise for his “excellent subject matter expertise.”
-In previous editions of the guide he is said to have “deep experience dealing with a multitude of agencies across the world.
+He has previously served as an officer on the International Bar Association’s Business Crime Committee, and is ranked as a leading individual for Regulatory Investigations and Corporate Crime by The Legal 500 UK (2022) and listed in its Hall of Fame.
+He is described as “a superb lawyer in all respects, instilling confidence in everything he does.”
+According to clients, he “is as good as it gets – very clever, multilingual, both big picture- and detail-focused.”
+In previous editions of the guide, he receives praise for his “excellent subject matter expertise” and is said to have “deep experience dealing with a multitude of agencies across the world.
 He is experienced, hands-on and has tremendous judgement.”
 He has also been described as “outstanding” and noted for his “sound personal judgement along with high-calibre legal advice.”
-The Legal 500 UK (2021) also recommends him for his work in emerging markets.
+The Legal 500 UK (2022) also recommends him for his work in emerging markets.
 Clients note that he is “exceptional.
 He has a brain like a computer and can put complex issues across simply and clearly.
 He inspires confidence, always.
 He is calm and collected, extremely bright and very personable.”
-Chambers UK (2021) ranks him as a top-tier lawyer for Financial Crime: Corporates where he is said to be “professional, knowledgeable and proficient” and where one client has noted that he “would be my first point of call if we were involved in any heavyweight litigation.”
-Sources have also said that he is “extremely knowledgeable on bribery and corruption investigations and has substantial experience engaging with regulators around the world on behalf of his clients.”
-Previous editions of the guide have said that he offers “experience that is tough to match, having led some of the largest and most complex bribery investigations in Europe and the UK.”
+Chambers UK (2022) ranks him as a top-tier lawyer for Financial Crime: Corporates, where he is said to be “an extraordinarily good leader of investigations into companies” and “a consummate professional with truly global experience.”
+In previous editions of the guide, sources have also said that he is “professional, knowledgeable and proficient,” with one client noting that he “would be my first point of call if we were involved in any heavyweight litigation.”
+Others have said that he is “extremely knowledgeable on bribery and corruption investigations and has substantial experience engaging with regulators around the world on behalf of his clients.”
+He offers “experience that is tough to match, having led some of the largest and most complex bribery investigations in Europe and the UK.”
 He also wins praise for “a brain which has seemingly limitless capacity,” as well as his “intelligent, thoughtful and practical advice, and pleasant demeanour.”
 He is further described as “an incredibly reliable and informative expert, who has a very calm manner and presents extremely effectively in high-risk, high-stakes matters.”

 Mr. Seeger has represented corporate and individual clients in international criminal and regulatory investigations in a variety of areas, from allegations of market abuse to allegations of global-wide corruption.
 This includes representing clients before several investigating and prosecuting agencies and regulators, including the Serious Fraud Office (“SFO”) and the UK Financial Conduct Authority (“FCA”), as well as equivalent foreign agencies (including in the United States, Germany, Greece and Brazil).
 Most recently, he represented Rolls-Royce in an internal investigation and coordinated resolutions with UK, U.S. and Brazil investigating authorities relating to bribery and corruption involving intermediaries in a number of overseas markets; a European national in connection with a mutual legal assistance request by the SFO to a European authority in connection with an investigation into allegations of corrupt payments via business consultants; a leading global energy group in connection with an SFO investigation into payments made in Africa, including as to quantification and potential exposure under UK accounting legislation; as well as a former CFO of a FTSE 100 company in connection with a fraud investigation by the SFO.